 “After my rides, I feel absolutely wonderful,” Epstein said.

 Reaping the benefits

-Anyone who has tackled a hill, harsh head winds or a longer than expected route can attest to cycling’s challenges.
+Anyone who has tackled a hill, harsh headwinds or a longer-than-expected route can attest to cycling’s challenges.
 It’s those challenges, however, that help make cycling physically and mentally fulfilling.

-The cardiovascular benefits of cycling make it a good form of exercise for those looking to maintain or lose weight.
+The cardiovascular benefits of cycling make it a good form of exercise for individuals looking to maintain or lose weight.
 It also tends to be easy on the joints, especially the knees, explained Jennifer Kerr, a physical therapist at SportsMed.

 “I think biking can be a lot gentler than other forms of exercise,” she said.

 The freedom of spinning along the river, among green hills or through a forest, and the satisfaction of reaching a goal, clears the mind and helps ward off depression.